emnify/product-docs/docs/how-tos/openvpn/integration-linux.md

 `sudo apt-get install openvpn`

-Log in with your user account on the EMnify Portal and select the "Link" Icon on the top/right.
+Log in with your user account on the emnify Portal and select the "Link" Icon on the top/right.
 From there you can download a pre-configured configuration file, the filename is **client.conf**

 Download and Install VPN Configuration File